 F1—Jangada at foot of monster wave, four men cringing.

-F2—Jangada climbing face of monster wave, three men springing from deck, fourth man holding post with frozen death-grip.
+F2—Jangada climbing face of monster wave, three men springing from the deck, fourth man holding post with frozen death-grip.

-F3—Jangada flipping back, wave breaking like giant claw, three men spinning in air, fourth man still holding post with frozen death-grip.
+F3—Jangada flipping back, wave breaking like giant claw, three men spinning in the air, fourth man still holding post with frozen death-grip.

-F4—Close-up of open mouth screaming, tonsils vibrating.
+F4—Close-up of an open mouth screaming, tonsils vibrating.